 Group Visits to the Museum and Planetarium

-Individuals and groups are welcome to explore the Museum exhibits on their own.
-If you wish to bring a group of 10 or more (including adults and children) to the Museum for a self-guided visit, please see the instructions below.
+Individuals and groups are welcome to explore the Museum exhibits on their own, but may also request an interpretive tour.
+If you wish to bring a group of 10 or more (including adults and children) to the Museum for a visit, please see the instructions below.
 All visits to the Planetarium are guided.

 School and other groups must use email to schedule museum and planetarium visits using these pages - there is no phone assistance.
 There is a 45 person limit for museum visits (including children and adults).
 The Planetarium has seating for 60 persons and is not handicap accessible.